 Elephant Terrace and the Terrace of the Leper King

 Built at the end of the 12th century by King Jayavarman VII, the ornamental Elephant Terrace once formed the foundation of the royal audience hall.
 The gilded wooden palace that once stood here has long since disappeared.
-Stone-carved elephants and garuda, or giant eagle-people, adorn the 6½-foot-tall wall of the terrace, which abuts an empty field where troops used to parade before the Khmer monarchs.
+Stone-carved elephants and garuda, or giant eagle-people, adorn the 2-meter (6½-foot) -tall wall of the terrace, which abuts an empty field where troops used to parade before the Khmer monarchs.
 At the north end of the Elephant Terrace is the Terrace of the Leper King, named after a stone statue found here (and now housed in the National Museum).
 Precisely who the Leper King was and why he was so named remains uncertain, though several legends offer speculation.

 Built in 1186 by the prolific King Jayavarman VII to honor his mother, Ta Prohm is a large Buddhist monastery of five enclosures that has been only partially restored.
-The eerie temple looks as it more or less did when western adventurers and explorers rediscovered Angkor in the 19th century; many buildings have been reduced to piles of stone blocks, and giant tropical fig and silk-cotton trees grow on top of the walls.
+The eerie temple looks more or less as it did when western adventurers and explorers rediscovered Angkor in the 19th century; many buildings have been reduced to piles of stone blocks, and giant tropical fig and silk-cotton trees grow on top of the walls.
 Stone inscriptions reveal that the complex originally had 566 stone dwellings, including 39 major sanctuaries, and was attended by 13 high priests, 2,740 officials, 2,202 assistants, and 615 dancers, who were supported by 3,140 villages.
 Today you're likely to share it with a couple of hundred camera-toting tourists.
 Still, it's a gorgeous, magical spot, with thick knotted tree roots sprawled over half-tumbled walls, and flocks of parrots squawking in the branches high above.

 The centerpiece of the complex is the giant lotus bud formed by the five familiar beehivelike towers, which alone took 30 years to complete.
 Three of the towers appear in the white silhouette of Angkor Wat that is the central emblem of the Cambodian national flag, signifying the triple motto of nation, religion, and king.

-Like all the other major monuments at Angkor, the 215-foot-high complex represents the Hindu/Buddhist universe.
+Like all the other major monuments at Angkor, the 65.5-meter (215-foot) -high complex represents the Hindu/Buddhist universe.
 The central shrines symbolize Mt.
 Meru, the mythical home of the Hindu gods, and the moats represent the seven oceans that surround Mt.
 Meru.
 The three-tiered central pyramid itself rises in four concentric enclosures opening to the west, with terraces decorated with images of Hindu deities, many of which have lost their heads to looters.
 More impressive than the statues, towers, and the sheer size of the temple is the extensive bas-relief work that covers its walls, especially the scenes on its outer front wall depicting epic battles of Hindu mythology, an audience given by the king, and the creation of the world.
 On top of that, there are nearly 2,000 apsara—celestial female dancers—scattered throughout the temple complex.
 Two libraries flank the ancient Hindu temple.

 This former royal retreat was built in 1191 by King Jayavarman VII for his father, but it later became a Buddhist institution with more than 1,000 monks.
 The moated temple, near the north gate of Angkor Thom, is similar to Ta Prohm, but has only four enclosures.
 The temple houses a hall decorated with a bas-relief of heavenly apsara dancers, a two-story columnar building to keep the "sacred sword" (an important part of the royal regalia) of the kingdom, and a large lingam, or phallic symbol, representing Shiva.
 In the eastern part of the complex is a baray, one of the five huge reservoirs built to supply the growing Angkor Thom and irrigate its fields and plantations.
 The water was channeled from the Tonle Sap lake in an amazing feat of engineering.